Hetari/pyutube/README.md

 > **Warning:**
 >
 > In some cases, the package will not install.
-You may have to add the flag `-H` into the pip command. and if this case, you can use `sudo pip3 install dist/*` instead of `pip3 install dist/*`
+You may have to run superuser in your **OS**, for MacOS and Linux, you can write `sudo` with pip command like `sudo pip3 install dist/*`.

-Then you can use it in your `Terminal`.
+Then you can use it in your `Terminal` 🥳.

 ## Usage

-Pyutube is very easy to use, here examples of uses:
+Pyutube is very easy to use, you can write `pyutube --help` to understand it well, and here are some examples:

 ```bash
 pyutube YOUTUBE_LINK [PATH]